-Khalid Alkhudair is the Senior Vice President, At Riyadh Bank, and also the founder of (Glowork) a dedicated organization in Saudi Arabia for female employment that aims to enable women and increase the diversity in the Saudi labour market.
+Khalid Alkhudair is the Executive Vice President and Communication & Customer Experience At Riyadh Bank, and also the founder of (Glowork) a dedicated organization in Saudi Arabia for female employment that aims to enable women and increase the diversity in the Saudi labour market.
 Khadair is an Honorary Fellow for Oshka and a Global shaper at the World Economic Forum.
 In March 2014, Khalid was elected to become a “young Global leader” in the World Economic Forum due to his work in social enterprises.

 He held the role of Chief Operating Officer at (KPMG) in Saudi Arabia, Kuwait and Jordan the thing that helped him gaining experiences in all aspects of strategic and successful marketing and operations .He was able to lead all the firms that he has worked with to more than 30 awards which goes with firm's overall corporate goals and strategy.
 Through him, Glowork has invested more than 16 million dollars to extend its current operations in different sectors.

 Khalid participated in a number of advisory councils all over the world such as the CMO (Chief Marketing Officer) advisory council, the Country Officer for Women Campaign International, Steering committee member at the Ministry of Labor in Saudi Arabia, Steering committee member for talent mobility at the World Economic Forum, Advisory Member at Saudi Broadcasting, a judge at the Hult Prize, Employment Committee Member at the Riyadh Chamber of Commerce, Board Member at DAF Consulting Firm, & a mentor at the Founders Institute at Silicon Valley.
 In October 2015, Khalid became a judge on the MBC show AL Israr.